 The Pend Oreille mine is an underground mine.
 The mineral processing facilities employ conventional grinding and sulphide flotation methods to produce high quality zinc and lead concentrates.
-Annual mill throughput in 2006 was 552,000 tonnes of ore, producing 59,000 tonnes of zinc concentrate and 11,200 tonnes of lead concentrate.
-A major review of reserves and mine planning in 2006 has substantially reduced our estimate of reserves at Pend Oreille.
-Although reserves and the remaining mine life are highly sensitive to metal prices, we anticipate a further mine life of at least four years.
+Annual mill throughput in 2007 was 638,000 tonnes of ore, producing 49,000 tonnes of zinc in concentrate and 8,300 tonnes of lead in concentrate.
 See "Mineral Reserves and Resources" at page 23 of this Annual Information Form.